rcl-cloud-apps/docs/installation/wordpress.md

 ---
 title: WordPress
-description: Learn how to install WordPress in a Azure App Service Plan using RCL Web Apps
+description: Learn how to install WordPress in an Azure App Service Plan using RCL Web Apps
 parent: Installation
 nav_order: 1
 ---